sjplautz/Code-Highlights/README.md

 QuickSort.java - Standard Quicksort implemented using Java Generics.
 *Java, Recursion, Generics, Sorting*

-BinarySearchTreee.java - A BST making use of Java Generics and including many desirable BST manipulation methods.
+BinarySearchTree.java - A BST making use of Java Generics and including many desirable BST manipulation methods.
 *Java, OOP, Generics, Searching*

 Sieve.c - Implementation of the Sieve of Eratosthenes for returning an array of prime numbers < N (some number provided by the user) using